Coupling conduction-band valleys in SiGe heterostructures via shear strain and Ge concentration oscillations: Results

-To gain further insight into the separate (or combined) contributions to the valley splitting from shear strain and Ge concentration oscillations, we outline here an effective mass theory, with details given in Supplementary Sec.~1.
+To gain further insight into the separate (or combined) contributions to the valley splitting from shear strain and Ge concentration oscillations, we outline here an effective-mass theory, with details given in Supplementary Note~1 \cite{SM}.
+This formalism provides intuition regarding valley-splitting enhancement mechanisms arising from Ge concentration oscillations and shear strain, while also being amenable to analytic analysis.
 Treating the valleys centered at $k_z = \pm k_0$ as pseudospins, the Hamiltonian takes the form

 where $H_{0}$ is the intra-valley Hamiltonian and $H_v$ describes the inter-valley couplings.
 The intra-valley Hamiltonian is given by

 where $m_l=0.92 m_e$ is the longitudinal effective mass, and

 where the first term describes potential modulations of amplitude $V_0$ due to the Ge oscillations, and $V_{\text{qw}}$ describes both the quantum-well confinement potential and the applied electric field.
 The inter-valley Hamiltonian takes the form